hpcaitech/ColossalAI/colossalai/monitoring/README.md

 # Monitoring Log files

 ## Loki - Promtail
 Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
 It is designed to be very cost effective and easy to operate.
-Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
-It is designed to be very cost effective and easy to operate.

 You can find more information about loki in this [link](https://grafana.com/oss/loki/).